davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

    1661        Logan        Freshman    1.5         CSCI
    ```

-12. After learning about the GPA mishap, the college now wants to add a new department, Philosophy (PHIL), which will housed in a newly constructed building called Plato's Cave.
-They will offer a course on PHIL 101: Ethics taught in room CAVE, and all CSCI majors are now required to take it.
-Add the new department, course, and enrollments.
-You need to do this in just **three separate statements**.
-Run these statements in such a way that they cannot be broken up (atomically).
+12. After learning about the GPA mishap, the college now wants to add a new department, `Philosophy (PHIL)`, which will housed in a newly constructed building called `Plato's Cave`.
+They will offer a course on `PHIL 101: Ethics` taught in room `CAVE`, and all CSCI majors SQL statements**.

    ```
    (Showing the contents of the Dept, course, and enroll tables.)